The Very Best Monster Cookies

 - 1/2 cup peanut butter chips

-- When ready to bake, place racks in the upper and lower thirds of the oven and preheat the oven to 350 degrees F. Line two cookie sheets with parchment paper or a silpat mat.
+When ready to bake, place racks in the upper and lower thirds of the oven and preheat the oven to 350 degrees F. Line two cookie sheets with parchment paper or a silicone baking mat.
 Drop cookies onto the sheets by rounded tablespoons.
 Bake for 10 minutes in the upper and lower thirds of the oven, until lightly golden brown (cookies may appear underdone).
 Let rest on cookie sheet for 5 minutes, then transfer to a wire rack to cool.
 Serve with a big glass of cold milk.

-Store leftover Monster Cookies in an airtight container for up to 1 week.
+- Store leftover Monster Cookies in an airtight container for up to 1 week or freeze for up to 3 months.
+Let thaw overnight in the refrigerator, then transfer to the counter.